Survey Methodology: Effective Ways to Test Your Online Surveys!

 3. Test On Different Browsers

 You may guess which browser your respondents would use if you target a particular sample of people, but you can never be too sure.
 Instead of making guesses or just trying the survey on your favorite browsers, test it on as many as you can.
-Your survey should be compatible to all the major browsers, at least, such as, Internet Explorer, Chrome, Firefox, etc. Most of the surveys are now attempted through a mobile device; therefore, it is highly important to make your surveys responsive.
+Your survey should be compatible to all the major browsers, at least, such as, Internet Explorer, Chrome, Firefox browser, etc. Most of the surveys are now attempted through a mobile device; therefore, it is highly important to make your surveys responsive.
 You can even create free online surveys from mobile.

 4. Find Neutral Audience To Take Your Test